keisks/robsut-wrod-reocginiton/README.md

 ## Questions?
  - Please e-mail to Keisuke Sakaguchi (keisuke[at]cs.jhu.edu).
- - The original code base (written in Chainer) will also be released later on.
+ - The original code base (written in Chainer) will also be released later on. (now refactoring for the latest version of Chainer)